HoiJean/djangoforbeginners-book/manuscript/ch5.md

   ...
 ~~~~~~~~

 Phew!
 That was a bit of a pain but it's a one-time pain.
-Now we can add static files to our `static` folder and they'll automatically appear in all our templates!
+Now we can add static files to our `static` folder and they'll automatically appear in all our templates.

-Start up the server again with `.manage.py runserver` and look at our updated homepage at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+Start up the server again with `python manage.py runserver` and look at our updated homepage at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 ![Blog homepage with red title](images/05_homepage_red_title.png)

 We can do a little better though.
 How about if we add a custom font and some more CSS?
-Since this is not a tutorial on CSS simply add the following between `<head></head>` tags to add [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro), a free font from Google.
+Since this book is not a tutorial on CSS simply insert the following between `<head></head>` tags to add [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro), a free font from Google.

 {title="Code",lang="html"}
 ~~~~~~~~